jorgeazevedo/rtai-installation-howto/README.md

 This is a pdf guide that explains how to install RTAI on Ubuntu 10.04.

+A pdf render is available in the repository for direct download.

-To produce the pdf from the .tex run
+To compile the pdf from the .tex source run

     make
     make force